spmallette/GremlinDocs/README.md

 ### gather

-Collect all objects up to that step and process with the provided closure.
+Collect all objects up to that step and process the gathered list with the provided closure.

 ```text
 gremlin> g.v(1).out